Ice Dam Removal/Prevention Tools & Products: The Good, the Bad, and the Ugly

 In practice it’s difficult to get all of the snow off of your roof.
 However, if you can get most of the snow then you drastically reduce your chances of needing ice dam removal services.

-You should choose a plastic roof rake or one with small rollers on it.
+You should choose a plastic roof rake or one with small rollers on it, or a “snow broom.”
 You don’t want any metal edges attacking your shingles.
 The technique is simple.
 You stand on the ground and you slowly pull the snow off of your roof.
 Get as high as you can reach, but do not stand on a ladder.
 If you see three inches of snow or more on your roof, then you might want to get out there.
 If you see six inches of snow it’s definitely time to get out there.
 You don’t have to grab the roof rake every time you see flurries, but you don’t want to allow the snow to pile up out there, either.

 Ice Dam Steamers